 We are a provider of health care services for our patients.
-We own one operating hospital in Oneida, Tennessee, a hospital located in Jamestown, Tennessee that we plan to reopen and operate and a rural clinic in Kentucky.
+We own one operating hospital in Oneida, Tennessee, a hospital located in Jamestown, Tennessee that we plan to reopen, and operate and an operating rural clinic in Kentucky.
+In addition, the Company owns a subsidiary pursuing opportunities in the behavioral health sector and, on August 14, 2023, commenced operations of an alcohol and drug treatment facility on the campus of its hospital in Oneida, Tennessee.
 The Company's operations consist of only one segment.